Paychex Inc. Shares Near 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 44.6% higher than the 20-day average.
+- Trading volume this week was 28.0% lower than the 20-day average.

 - Beta, a measure of the stock’s volatility relative to the overall market stands at 0.9.